FernandoRicardez/Dialog/README.md

 # Dialog
-Small chat app, using firebase and socket.io
+Small chat app, using Ract Native and Firebase.